Teaching practical science: chemistry NE705

+Online course.
 Go beyond ‘recipe following’ and use practical work in chemistry to support explanation of theory.
 It is essential that students studying chemistry are given the opportunity to practice and embed understanding of practical skills in preparation for the assessment of their learning.
 This free online course allows you to discuss the relationship between theoretical concepts and practical work, challenging you to think about what is happening in the classroom and what your students are learning through practical work in chemistry.
 Participants on this online course will develop and share creative ways of teaching practical chemistry with approaches that are applicable to a range of curricula, for example GCSE required practicals and other practical syllabuses for 14-16 year old students.

 - practical work for 14-16 year olds for the following key topics: titration and salt preparation, rates of reaction, electrolysis

 - contextualising practical work in chemistry to the everyday environment

 - how progression in practical work impacts on students’ learning

 - approaches to teaching practical science that can be applied to other topic areas

 This course takes around three hours per week to complete.
 You can choose when and where to participate, studying around your work and life commitments.
 You are supported and encouraged to discuss your ideas with fellow teachers, try out activities, apply concepts to your teaching context and reflect on your practice.
 You will have access to high-quality resources, including classroom footage and guidance from experienced teachers and careers experts.